chanchan098/Docs/ops-1-k8s-concepts.md

 - Labels are *key/value pairs*.
   Valid label keys have two segments: **an optional prefix and name**, separated by a slash (/).

-  The name segment is required and must be 63 characters or less.
-  beginning and ending with an alphanumeric character ([a-z0-9A-Z]) with dashes (-), underscores (_), dots (.)

   ---

   The prefix is optional.
 If specified, the prefix must be a DNS subdomain:
-  a series of DNS labels separated by dots (.), not longer than 253 characters in total, followed by a slash (/).

 - If the prefix is omitted
   the label Key is presumed to be private to the user.

   Automated system components (e.g. kube-scheduler, kube-controller-manager, kube-apiserver, kubectl, or other third-party automation) which add labels to end-user objects **must** specify a prefix.

 For example, here's a manifest for a Pod that has two labels environment: production and app: nginx:

 ```yaml